How to Store Avocados: Everything You Need to Know (Plus Slicing Tips)

 You might be able to salvage your avocado: While many fruits are completely spoiled the moment they start to brown, you can cut black or discolored parts off of avocados and still eat the remaining green flesh.

-However, overripe avocados are not optimal for refrigerating or freezing — best to use them right away.
-Try avocado chocolate mousse, avocado dipping sauce, or breakfast wraps to enjoy those delicious fats without wasting them.
+However, overripe avocados are not optimal for refrigerating or freezing.
+Instead, it’s best to use them right away.
+Whether you use them in an avocado chocolate mousse, avocado dipping sauce, or breakfast wraps, there are plenty of tasty ways to to enjoy those delicious fats without wasting them.

 Related: 9 Healthy Avocado Smoothie Recipes